hudson155/kairo/kairo-logging/README.md

 ### Example: Log4j2

 For production applications, we recommend Log4j2.
-You could also use Logback.
+Or you could use Logback.

 ```kotlin
 // build.gradle.kts